How to Catch Mew in "Pokémon Go"

 Rewards: 2000XP per step; 4000 Stardust, 3x Lure Modules, 20x Great Balls

 Here's where it starts getting tricky.
-To catch 10 ghost Pokemon, you will need to either wait for foggy weather, play at night (they usually show up past 10 PM till about 7 AM, being most common around 2 AM), or find a nest somewhere during the day.
+To catch 10 ghost Pokemon, you will need to either wait for foggy weather, play at night (they usually show up past 10 PM and are somewhat common spawns until about 7 AM, being most common around 2 AM), or find a nest somewhere during the day.
 This step can take a while due to how rare ghost Pokemon can be.
 The Halloween events will probably help a lot of players past this step.
 As for finding a Ditto, it only disguises itself as several common Pokemon, which are:

 - Catch a Ditto